andrewruba/rpg_world/README.md

 ### Defining Abilities and Spells

-BaseAbility: The base class for all abilities.
+Ability: The base class for all abilities.

-Spell: A subclass of BaseAbility tailored for spellcasting.
+Spell: A subclass of Ability tailored for spellcasting.

 ```python
 from rpg_world.ability.spell import Spell